ENG517/Procedure/hassell/p-guitar-wiring-prep-materials.md

 ### Hot Wires vs Ground Wires

 *Hot wires* carry active electrical current, *ground wires* serve as a safety path in case of a short ciruit.
-For our purposes, think of hot wires as carrying the sound and ground wires as blocking excess noise.
+Think of hot wires as carrying the sound and ground wires as blocking excess noise.

-Hot wires will be **red**, ground wires will be **black**.
+In this procedure, hot wires will be **red**, ground wires will be **black**.

 ---